Deep packet inspection: Singapore

 The city state reportedly employs deep packet inspection of Internet traffic.

-Syria

-The state reportedly employs deep packet inspection of Internet traffic, to analyze and block forbidden transit.

 United States

 FCC adopts Internet CALEA requirements: The FCC, pursuant to its mandate from the U.S. Congress, and in line with the policies of most countries worldwide, has required that all telecommunication providers, including Internet services, be capable of supporting the execution of a court order to provide real-time communication forensics of specified users.
 In 2006, the FCC adopted new Title 47, Subpart Z, rules requiring Internet Access Providers to meet these requirements.
 DPI was one of the platforms essential to meeting this requirement and has been deployed for this purpose throughout the U.S.

 The National Security Agency (NSA), with cooperation from AT&T Inc., has used deep packet inspection to make internet traffic surveillance, sorting, and forwarding more intelligent.
 The DPI is used to find which packets are carrying e-mail or a Voice over Internet Protocol (VoIP) telephone call.

 Traffic associated with AT&T's Common Backbone was "split" between two fibers, dividing the signal so that 50 percent of the signal strength went to each output fiber.
 One of the output fibers was diverted to a secure room; the other carried communications on to AT&T's switching equipment.
 The secure room contained Narus traffic analyzers and logic servers; Narus states that such devices are capable of real-time data collection (recording data for consideration) and capture at 10 gigabits per second.
 Certain traffic was selected and sent over a dedicated line to a "central location" for analysis.
 According to an affidavit by expert witness J. Scott Marcus, a former senior advisor for Internet Technology at the US Federal Communications Commission, the diverted traffic "represented all, or substantially all, of AT&T's peering traffic in the San Francisco Bay area", and thus, "the designers of the…configuration made no attempt, in terms of location or position of the fiber split, to exclude data sources comprised [sic] primarily of domestic data".

 Narus's Semantic Traffic Analyzer software, which runs on IBM or Dell Linux servers using DPI, sorts through IP traffic at 10 Gbit/s to pick out specific messages based on a targeted e-mail address, IP address or, in the case of VoIP, telephone number.
 President George W. Bush and Attorney General Alberto R. Gonzales have asserted that they believe the president has the authority to order secret intercepts of telephone and e-mail exchanges between people inside the United States and their contacts abroad without obtaining a FISA warrant.

 The Defense Information Systems Agency has developed a sensor platform that uses deep packet inspection.